MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 If you selected the **Default** offline profile mode, there is nothing to do.
 All your users who have access to the app can also use it in offline mode.

-However, if you selected **Advanced** you have to manually add users (requires admin privileges) to the offline profile.
+However, if you selected **Advanced**, you have to manually add users (requires admin privileges) to the offline profile.
 The app will be enabled for offline use only for those configured users.

 1. Select Add users (requires admin privileges).